-- Class: Three lowest clicker grades are dropped which count towards ALL absences and clicker malfunctions. - FlipIt Physics Pre-lecture, Checkpoints and Homework: Earning 80% of possible points on FlipIt Prelectures/Checkpoints and FlipIt HW will get you full credit (Examples: You earn 84% of possible HW points?
+- Class: Three lowest poll everywhere grades are dropped which count towards ALL absences and malfunctions. - FlipIt Physics Pre-lecture, Checkpoints and Homework: no extensions or make ups for prelectures & checkpoints.
+There are extensions for homework: submitting homework up to two days late let's you earn 80% of possible points.
+There are no other make ups or extensions for homework beyond these two day late extension.
+For all FlipIt assignments, earning 80% of possible points will get you full credit (Examples: You earn 84% of possible HW points?
 That becomes 100%.
 You earn 71% of possible HW points?
-That becomes (71/80)100% = 89%.)
-In addition, you have two extra days to complete FlipIt assignments late (for example the late due date would be Tuesday 11:59 PM if the original is Sunday 11:59 PM).
-Completing assignments late gets you 80% of possible points; if your HW is always late and always perfect you'll end up with a 100% HW grade. - Discussion: There is no make-up discussion.
+That becomes (71/80)100% = 89%.) - Discussion: There is no make-up discussion.
 The lowest discussion score will be dropped at the end of the semester.
-If you must miss a discussion for legitimate reasons, contact your TA as soon as possible to make a possible arrangement to attend another discussion section that week. - Exams: Make-ups will only be allowed for legitimate reasons, and it is your responsibility to contact me ASAP regarding arrangements for a possible make-up.
-Failure to do so could result in a zero for that exam. - Final exam: There is NO make up for the final exam.
+If you must miss a discussion for legitimate reasons, contact your TA as soon as possible to make a possible arrangement to attend another discussion section that week. - Exams: Make-ups should only occur in rare circumstances and will only be allowed for legitimate reasons.
+You must contact me before the actual exam regarding arrangements for a possible make-up.
+Failure to do so could result in a zero for that exam.
+Only one make up exam allowed for the entire semester.

+- Final exam: There is NO make up for the final exam.
 An alternate time for the final exam might be allowed in cases where another class's final exam conflicts with our final exam (you will be required to provide documentation showing this).
-It is your responsibility to find out when your final exams will occur and e-mail me well in advance of the week of finals if you discover a conflict with another class.

-Legitimate reasons are defined as officially-sanctioned UMBC activities, illness, family emergency, detention by authorities, or another insurmountable difficulty.
+It is your responsibility to find out when your final exams will occur and e-mail me well in advance of the week of finals if you discover a conflict with another class. - Legitimate reasons are defined as officially-sanctioned UMBC activities, illness, family emergency, detention by authorities, or another insurmountable difficulty.
 I'll request written verification for the cause of your absence.